Base your meals on starchy carbohydrates

-Starchy foods should make up around one third of the foods you eat.
-Starchy foods include potatoes, cereals, pasta, rice and bread.
-Choose wholegrain varieties (or eat potatoes with their skins on) when you can: they contain more fibre, and can help you feel full.
+Food that is starchy carbohydrates should make up just over one third of the food you eat.
+Starchy carbohydrates include potatoes, bread, rice, pasta and cereals.
+Choose wholegrain varieties (or eat potatoes with their skins on) when you can: they contain more fibre, and can help you feel full for longer.

 Most of us should eat more starchy foods: try to include at least one starchy food with each main meal.
 Some people think starchy foods are fattening, but gram for gram the carbohydrate they contain provides fewer than half the calories of fat.